 Refresh your blog in a snap with a custom header you create in Canva.

-It’s late spring, your blog is overdue for a makeover, and you don’t know where to start.
+It’s late spring, your site is overdue for a makeover, and you don’t know where to start.
 Sound familiar?
 Creating a new custom header is one way to refresh your site’s look and inject a fresh spark of personality at the same time.

-Get your blog header’s dimensions
+Get your site’s header’s dimensions

 Create a Canva account

-Set your blog header’s dimensions
+Set your site header’s dimensions

-In Canva, click on Use custom dimensions to set the image size you’ll create:
+Once logged into Canva, click on Use custom dimensions to set the image size you’ll create:

 I’ve entered 960 x 180: